isurumanoddev/Learn-Python-With-One-Project-Simple-Slot-Machine-/README.md

 # How to Run
 Run the command python main.py in the terminal or command prompt to start the game.
 Follow the instructions in the game to play.

+# Customization
+You can customize the game by adjusting the payout ratios .
+You can also modify the symbols and their representations